Juan-Fruto/raisin-clasification-nn/README.md

 ## Results

 Training results, including loss and accuracy graphs, can be found in the `results` directory.
 Adjust hyperparameters, model architecture, or dataset as needed for your specific use case.

+## Limitations
+- **Big O Notation:**
+  The current implementation for data verification has a time complexity of `O(n⋅m)`, where `n` is the number of rows and `m` is the number of columns in the dataframe.
+    While the current complexity may be acceptable for moderate-sized datasets, it could become a limitation for larger datasets.
+Contributions to reduce the algorithmic complexity are welcomed.
+Feel free to submit a pull request for these or other issues.